 So, sadly, I am not surprised that these malignant tumors that were removed with narrow margins grew back.

 I’m a little surprised how often this important detail is overlooked.
 For a benign skin tumor like a sebaceous adenoma or a benign liver tumor, margins of a few millimeters are fine, but NOT for the malignant ones.
 So, remember, size matters!
 Ask how wide the margins were (get numbers) and ask if that is wide enough for this tumor type.
 If your vet isn’t sure, ask to see an oncologist.

-For more informative information, get a copy of the Dog Cancer Survival Guide
+For more, get a copy of the Dog Cancer Survival Guide

 Mistake #5: Thinking a Specialist Costs More